mariaob1201/ugrad-notes/README.md

 # ugrad-notes

-Notes, reports, and materials from undergraduate coursework.
+Notes, reports, and materials from my undergraduate coursework that defined my thesis.

 ## Courses